Recently I answered a question about why some people learn music faster than others.

 I can tell you that I was never a part of a family that listened to classical music nor sang solfege together.
 I did hear a lot of classic rock music and was given music for gifts, such as records, tapes, etc. I inherited my parents’ old 45rpm records which became quite an obsession for me.
 I certainly became a big fan of rock music at an early age, and I had two father figures who played instruments(Dad played guitar and StepDad played drums).
 Having heard live rock music played in the cellar very early in my development(maybe 5 years old), I was quite positively affected.

 However, I’d argue that another larger part of my music development had to do with being brought up to think logically, to figure things out.
 I wasn’t a particularly studious kid, nor did either of my parents go to college.
+But we always used to go out to parties and never missed purchasing wrestling schedule and tickets thrice in a row.
 However, something in my upbringing allowed me an inquisitive nature.
 Maybe it was being a child of divorced parents, maybe it was moving from living space to living space fairly often(we moved within the same time every 2–3 years) that made me think for myself and have a fairly introspective nature without being a recluse.
 I tended to realize conceptual ideas decently early, and noticed how different influences affected people.
 I noticed what effect music had on different people, and how different types of music did different things for people.
 I also learned to put a lot of emphasis on things learned from teachers and those more knowledgable than me.
 Sure, I was a kid and tended to be skeptical of things I didn’t know much about, but overall, I learned to pay attention and internalize knowledge that was given to me by others, and how to analyze that which may be incorrect or uninformed.

 Somewhere along the way, I’ve become quite dedicated to continuing work on what I’ve focused on.
 Practicing an instrument is quite important to one’s music development as well as a continuing life lesson; the more you more you put in, the more that comes out.
 Practicing was never a chore for me.
 The bigger problem is getting going.
 Often, practicing is not as boring as one would think, but setting down to do it is the biggest issue.
 It’s like going to the gym; once you’re there, the time goes by fairly fast, but getting one there is fairly difficult.
 Learning the life lesson of dedicating one’s time and ambition is quite important to learning an instrument.